 Housing cost includes all meals.

-Those who attend camp will be staying in Lincoln Hall.
-The residence hall is located on Evansdale campus and is a short PRT ride or walk from the Creative Arts Center.
+Those who attend camp will be staying in the WVU residence halls located on the Evansdale campus.
+Campers will have a short walk from the dorms to the Creative Arts Center.

 George R. Willis is the Director of Percussion Studies at West Virginia University